Richard C. Honour, PhD, Executive Director, The Precautionary Group, Kenmore, WA

 Ms. Martin has successfully stopped enabling legislature in several states.

-Christian Stalberg, BA, Co-Founder, Sewage Sludge Action Network, Oakland, CA
+Christian Stalberg, MS, Co-Founder, Sewage Sludge Action Network, Oakland, CA

 Mr. Stalberg co-founded Sewage Sludge Action Network in 2009 and has worked with the group educating the public about the dangers of municipal, industrial and hazardous wastes contained in land-applied pseudo-fertilizers, composts and soil amendments.
 He maintains the organization’s website and its growing repository of publications.